ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
 By utilizing proprietary dynamics…</blockquote>

 <h3>4.
+Why Adobe XD Couldn’t Compete Against Figma? - <a href="https://medium.com/@kumarisakshi9595/why-adobe-xd-couldnt-compete-against-figma-4d1759665cf4" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kumarisakshi`**

+<blockquote>Adobe XD and Figma are two of the most popular UI/UX design tools in the market today, each with its own set of strengths and weaknesses…</blockquote>

+<h3>5.
 7 UX/UI Design Trends in 2024: Innovations in User Experience - <a href="https://medium.com/ux-planet/7-ux-ui-design-trends-in-2023-innovations-in-user-experience-236e7b104f05" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Design Studio`**

 <blockquote>Picture the world of UI and UX design as an ever-evolving ecosystem.
 In this ecosystem, new trends emerge at a rapid pace and users’…</blockquote>

-<h3>5.
-5 Must-Know UI/UX Design Trends to Skyrocket Conversions in 2023 - <a href="https://medium.com/design-bootcamp/5-must-know-ui-ux-design-trends-to-skyrocket-conversions-in-2023-3ad170752a26" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brandon Grimes`**

-<blockquote>Introduction</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-7 Advanced JavaScript Techniques Every Developer Should Know - <a href="https://medium.com/@asierr/7-advanced-javascript-techniques-every-developer-should-know-38d595682197" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Full-Stack JavaScript Frameworks That Will Skyrocket Your Web Dev Career - <a href="https://medium.com/javascript-in-plain-english/10-full-stack-javascript-frameworks-that-will-skyrocket-your-web-dev-career-01edefb203f8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**
+✍️ **posted by `Amy J. Andrews`**

-<blockquote>JavaScript is constantly evolving, offering developers powerful tools to write cleaner, faster, and more efficient code.
-But with so many…</blockquote>
+<blockquote>Each offers unique strengths, making them ideal for different kinds of applications.</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2024 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>